miker704/Strife/patches.md

     - used gg sans font for channel settings modal.
     - preparing to switch to gg sans on every component in $TR!F3.
     - added loud speaker svg image for voice channels in channel settings.
+    - Add slide in animation for channel errors when attempting to change channel name in channel settings modal.
+    - Added more error detection in channel settings modal.

 ## Backend Changes